ydirson/gl-streaming/INTERNALS.md

 the server for the real EGLSurface size gives unintended results (and in the case where a demo app like `es2tri` checks the size matches its expectations, can result in early abort).

+## current implementation shortcuts

+### displays, windows

+Currently a single window on a single display is supported.
+Since the window creation by cient app is out of the EGL scope, it is today not intercepted, and gets shown with a background that will stay black.

+On server side, a fixed-sized window (today hardcoded with size 1280x720) is created at server startup.

+### EGL surfaces

+Currently only a single surface is supported, which is the window surface for the single window.
+Only this one is ever returned by any API call (which makes pixmap surfaces and pbuffer surfaces mostly unusable, and usually makes their usage break the in-window rendering).

+`eglSwapBuffers()` is hacked to act on that single surface, using custom GLSC_FLIP, which brings and sends back a "frame number", incremented with each call. (why so ?!)

+### EGL contexts

+Currently a single EGL context is used, as returned from eglGetCurrentContext.
+This naturally assumes EGL 1.4 support on server side.

 # other things to be documented